jtoloughlin/mudlet_fadescript/README.md

 To install: Go to "Triggers" or "Aliases" and select "Import", then import these triggers and aliases.

-Note this is designed for use with Adael's WoTMUD Mudlet system.
+Note this is designed for use with Adael's WoTMUD Mudlet system: https://github.com/weisluke/WoTMUD

 To use:
 * Be a rank 3 fade (see notes on modifying for other ranks below)